marcteys/Uduino/Readme.md

 ## Purpose & Target

 This project was created after too much frustration on how to properly connected Unity & Arduino.
-During past past experiences I was facing some problems: difficulties to detect a specific Arduino board when several are connected, small freeze when reading analog pins, no direct feedbacks when writing arduino, and most important : **not human-readable**.
+During past past experiences I was facing some problems: difficulties to detect a specific Arduino board when several are connected, freeze and crash when communicating with serial ports, and many more...

 All existing projects mixing Arduino and Unity where either not cross-platform,  too complex and complicated (using Firmata to control a LED !?
 Hell no! ), not compatible with all the libraries or simply not stable enough.
 What we really need is a simple Arduino file and simple c# functions to read analog pin or write instructions.